Airport station (MARTA)

 The Airport station is located within the city limits of College Park and is the only station in Clayton County, while all others are in either Fulton or DeKalb counties.

 History

 The Airport station was constructed in the late 1970s as part of the current Hartsfield-Jackson midfield terminal complex, which opened on September 21, 1980.
-However, it was not connected to the rest of the system with the extension of the South Line to the airport in 1988, which also included the College Park station.
+However, it only became connected to the rest of the system with the extension of the South Line to the airport in 1988, which also included the College Park station.